Ojlit/package-management/Tomcat-installation/READme.md

 ```
 + Access the nginx server on the browser wit the context path (http://ngixIP:portNumber/artifactName)

-+ NB: If there is a change in the distribution of the traffic to the servers, perhaps, due to maintenance, upgrade or patching, the "Validate", "Reload" and "Restart" as shwon above must be executed
++ NB: If there is a change in the distribution of the traffic to the servers, perhaps, due to maintenance, upgrade or patching, the "Validate", "Reload" and "Restart" as shown above must be executed..AS A ROOT USER

 ## Nginx Notes